godeploy/PL-100/Instructions/Labs/lab01-design-a-solution.md

   - How to map a problem domain to the Power Platform

-  - How to determine required entities for a data model
+  - How to determine required Tables for a data model

 ## High-level lab steps